Unique8597/Unique8597/README.md

 ## 🚀 About Me

-- **🔧 Engineer**: Mechatronics Engineering graduate with expertise in AI/ML and embedded systems.
+- **🔧 Engineer**: Mechatronics Engineering graduate with expertise in AI/ML and embedded systems from the Federal University of Technology Minna (FUTMinna).
-- **🌱 Current Focus**: I'm working on AI-based emotion recognition for caregiving robots and smart home energy prediction systems.
+- **🌱 Current Focus**: I'm working on a startup project called Rikruta
-- **🧠 Lifelong Learner**: Constantly learning and exploring new tech, from machine learning to IoT.
+- **🧠 Lifelong Learner**: Constantly learning and exploring new tech, from machine learning to MLOps.
 - **🌍 Community Leader**: I lead the Data Science Network at FUTMinna, where I help grow the data science community through workshops, mentorship, and collaboration.
 - **💬 Ask me about**: AI/ML, Embedded Systems, Robotics, Data Science, and IoT.
 - **📫 How to reach me**: [LinkedIn](https://linkedin.com/in/anichigozie) | [Email](mailto:ani.mlengineer@outlook.com)